nimiq/core-types/README.md

-This package aims to provide Typescript types for the Nimiq core library at http://cdn.nimiq.com/web.js.
+# @nimiq/core types

-Currently, a subset of https://cdn.nimiq.com/web-offline.js is typed.
+This package provides Typescript types for the Nimiq core library at http://cdn.nimiq.com/web.js.

 A global namespace 'Nimiq' is declared.